 It’s 2020 and the vast majority of us have our smartphones glued to our fingertips at all times.
 So why not ditch your bulky physical wallet and start using a mobile wallet on your smartphone?
 Mobile wallets can seem complex and confusing at first glance, but we’re breaking down for you what exactly they are, how they work, security considerations, and more.

-What is a mobile wallet and how does it work?
+What is a digital wallet and how does it work?

 A mobile wallet is just what it sounds like–an app on your mobile device that securely stores all your payment information from credit and debit cards alike.
 This means you can use your smartphone to pay for purchases on the go.
 It’s important to keep in mind that mobile wallets only work at retailers that accept a device as a form of payment.